cgado12/Twenty48/README.md

 2) run: `npm start` to start the project.

 ### Mobile Releases
 Mobile versions of the app were made (with minimal configuration/adjustments) using [Capacitor](https://github.com/ionic-team/capacitor).
-These versions of the application are available above!

 ### Known Issues
 - Chrome on IOS mobile *sometimes does not play sliding transitions.